 Liam Kavanagh to retire as managing director of The Irish Times

-Chairman Dan Flinter praises Mr Kavanagh for his “outstanding leadership” of the group, and said it would commence a recruitment process to identify his successor
+Chairman Dan Flinter praises Mr Kavanagh for his ‘outstanding leadership’ of the group

+Liam Kavanagh: said he was ‘honoured’ to have played a role in developing The Irish Times over the past two decades.
+Photograph: Aidan Crawley

 Liam Kavanagh, managing director of The Irish Times, has announced his decision to retire from the company after 20 years with the group, including a decade in his current role.